zhiming99/rpc-frmwrk/rpc/security/README.md

     services for the session.
  4. Credential management and key caches, including credential's lifecycle management, providing storage for keys and credentials.

+#### Setup Kerberos
+Please don't be scared, setup kerberos for authentication is not as difficult as you thought.
+And it can be deployed on a network as simple as with just two connected devices.
+Here are the steps to make Kerberos to work with `rpc-frmwrk` on such a simple network.
+  1. Setup a `kdc( Kerberos domain controller)`.
+You need to select one of your machines as the kdc server.
+  Depending on the linux distribution, the kerberos package name could be slightly different.
+On a Fedora machine, for example, you can `dnf install krb5-server`, and dnf will install all the necessary packages.